 What Is Daily Money Management?

-Daily money managers (DMMs) provide personal business assistance to clients who have difficulty in managing their personal monetary affairs.
-The services meet a continuum of needs, from organizing and keeping track of financial and medical insurance papers, to assisting with check writing and maintaining bank accounts.
+Daily money managers (DMMs) provide personal assistance to individuals who have difficulty in managing their day-to-day monetary affairs.
+The services meet a continuum of needs, from organizing and keeping track of financial and medical insurance papers, providing fiduciary services, to assisting with check writing and maintaining financial accounts.

 Who needs the help of a DMM?